ChandaniAtraye/html_project/README.md

 # Cafe Website ☕

-A responsive cafe website built using HTML, CSS, and Bootstrap.
+A responsive cafe website built using HTML, CSS, and Bootstrap..

 ## Features
 - Home Page